 Ribosomes, the organelles that catalyze protein synthesis, consist of a small 40S subunit and a large 60S subunit.
 Together these subunits are composed of 4 RNA species and approximately 80 structurally distinct proteins.
 This gene encodes a ribosomal protein that is a component of the 40S subunit.
 The protein belongs to the S3AE family of ribosomal proteins.
 It is located in the cytoplasm.
 Disruption of the gene encoding rat ribosomal protein S3a, also named v-fos transformation effector protein, in v-fos-transformed rat cells results in reversion of the transformed phenotype.
 This gene is co-transcribed with the U73A and U73B small nucleolar RNA genes, which are located in its fourth and third introns, respectively.
 As is typical for genes encoding ribosomal proteins, there are multiple processed pseudogenes of this gene dispersed through the genome.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, May 2012]

 GeneCards Summary for RPS3A Gene

 RPS3A (Ribosomal Protein S3A) is a Protein Coding gene.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include RNA binding and structural constituent of ribosome.
+Diseases associated with RPS3A include diamond-blackfan anemia.
+Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.